rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Witch.md

 As you cast this spell, you use the rope to create a circle with a 1sqr radius on the ground or the floor.
 When you finish casting, the rope disappears and the circle becomes a magic trap.
 This trap is nearly invisible, requiring a successful Intelligence (Investigation) check against your spell save DC to be discerned.
 The trap triggers when a Small, Medium, or Large creature moves onto the ground or the floor in the spell’s radius.
 That creature must succeed on a Dexterity saving throw or be magically hoisted into the air, leaving it hanging upside down 3 feet above the ground or the floor.
 The creature is restrained there until the spell ends.
 A restrained creature can make a Dexterity saving throw at the end of each of its turns, ending the effect on itself on a success.
 Alternatively, the creature or someone else who can reach it can use an action to make an Intelligence (Arcana) check against your spell save DC.
 On a success, the restrained effect ends.
 After the trap is triggered, the spell ends when no creature is restrained by it.

+### Speak with Plants (3 MP)
+<div class="spell-tags">trickery wild no-arcane</div>

+*3rd Circle*
+- **Execução:** Action
+- **Alcance:** Self
+- **Alvo:** DURATION: 10 minutes
+- **Resistência:** DEX
+___

+You imbue plants in an immobile 30-foot Emanation with limited sentience and animation, giving them the ability to communicate with you and follow your simple commands.
+You can question plants about events in the spell's area within the past day, gaining information about creatures that have passed, weather, and other circumstances.You can also turn Difficult Terrain caused by plant growth (such as thickets and undergrowth) into ordinary terrain that lasts for the duration.
+Or you can turn ordinary terrain where plants are present into Difficult Terrain that lasts for the duration.The spell doesn't enable plants to uproot themselves and move about, but they can move their branches, tendrils, and stalks for you.If a Plant creature is in the area, you can communicate with it as if you shared a common language.

+- **+0 PM:** Placeholder.

 ### Spider Climb (2 MP)
 <div class="spell-tags">feral transmutation wild arcane earth nature boost no-sacred</div>